NeeleWaehnke/NeeleWaehnke/README.md

 ## About Me

-My name is Neele and I'm currently studying **Web Developement** which is very exciting.
+My name is Neele and I'm currently studying **Web Developement** which is very exciting!

 I enjoy:
 - learning new things :dizzy: